hilo-mpc/hilo-mpc/README.md

 [![Github release](https://img.shields.io/github/release/hilo-mpc/hilo-mpc.svg)](https://GitHub.com/hilo-mpc/hilo-mpc/releases/)

-HILO-MPC is a toolbox for **easy, flexible and fast development of machine-learning-supported optimal control and estimation problems**.
-It can be used for model predictive control, moving horizon estimation, Kalman filters, solving optimal control problems  and has interfaces to embedded MPC software.
+HILO-MPC is a toolbox for **easy, flexible and fast development of machine-learning-supported optimal control and estimation problems** developed at the [Control and cyber-physical systems laboratory, TU Darmstadt](https://www.ccps.tu-darmstadt.de) and the [Laboratory for Systems Theory and Control, Otto von Guericke University](https://control.ovgu.de).
+It can be used for model predictive control, moving horizon estimation, Kalman filters, solving optimal control problems and has interfaces to embedded model predictive control tools.

 HILO-MPC can interface directly to [Tensorflow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/) to create machine learning models, and the [CasADi](https://web.casadi.org/) framework to efficiently